What Do The New Low BTL Interest Rates Mean?

 - Get no obligation advice for you BTL mortgage

 No Risk – Genuine Support – Dedicated Admin – Regular Updates

 Types: CCJ, Defaults, Missed Payments, IVA, DMP, Discharged Bankrupts

 While the interest rates are at a record low, there’s fees attached to access the deals, tax changes already in place with more to come, in addition to more stringent affordability tests to access Buy-to-Let mortgages.
-Each of which should be considered prior to applying.
+Each of these should be considered prior to applying.

-Major Considerations before Investing in Rental Property
+Major Considerations Before Investing in Rental Property